Skip to content

 CounterMeaningLikely Cause

-CRC errorsFrames with bad FCSBad cable, SFP, or EMI
+CRC detected errorsFrames with bad FCSBad cable, SFP, or EMI

 RuntsFrames < 64 bytesCollision (half-duplex) or NIC fault